rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Few people look deeply for bias in biological studies.
 100% test coverage is in the "we tested it and it is correct" category.

+Alice’s deductive approach can really be beneficial when writing code, probably more than when troubleshooting empirically implemented code.
 Let's get a little philosophical:

 Alice: "Ideal code to me is one I would still be proud of after 10 years"
 Bob: "If you think about your 10 year old code as perfect, you learned nothing in these 10 years"